SteveBarnett/human-centred/air.md

 - Classic con job outcome: the pitch is so convincing that when it doesn't work, the boss assumes they just used it wrong
 - Don’t mistake conviction for correctness
 - The real breakthrough is always just around the corner
+- If AI is going to save humanity, why it being used to make slop, like Sora?
+    - We were sold that it would cure cancer, solve climate change

 ### Clarify that it's just tech, not magic